dilannet777/report_tool_react_app/README.md

 ## The front-end of the application, built in ReactJS

 The dashboard provides a dropdown to select one of the report types.
-The will be displayed in a table.
+Then it will be displayed in a table.
 The content of the data can be downloadable as a CSV.

 ![Screen Shot 2021-10-04 at 4 09 53 AM](https://user-images.githubusercontent.com/80531625/135773818-1e2bab7f-7941-4373-950d-82c073a75d7f.png)